 Close ad

-Apple on Monday introduced a duo of new MacBook Airs, which are characterized by the use of the M3 chip.
-There really aren't that many other innovations, but even so, these computers have their place in Apple's portfolio.
+Apple on Monday, a duo of new MacBooků Air, which are characterized mainly by the use of the M3 chip.
+There really aren't that many other innovations, but these computers still have them in their portfolio.
+Applu their place.
 Who is actually worth buying them now?

-M1 MacBook Air introduced Apple in fall 2020, MacBook with M2 chip in June 2022, 15" MacBook Air with M2 chip then last June.
-Now here we have a new generation of 13 and 15" models, when it can be said with a clear conscience that owners of machines with an M2 chip will not be offered anything better than progress in performance itself.
+M1 MacBook Air introduced Apple in the fall of 2020, MacBook with M2 chip in June 2022, 15" MacBook Air with the M2 chip last June.
+Now we have a new generation of 13 and 15" models, and it can be said with a clear conscience that they will not offer owners of machines with the M2 chip anything better than just progress in performance itself.

-Indeed, if we look at the generation of MacBooks with the M2 chip and the one with the M3 chip, we do not visually distinguish them from each other, in terms of hardware only with regard to the capabilities of the chip, which carries with it one more innovation in the form of Wi-Fi 6E support, when previous machines they only have support for Wi-Fi 6.
-Already the M2 MacBook Air has Bluetooth 5.3, only the M1 model has only Bluetooth 5.0.
+If we look at the generation MacBooks with the M2 chip and the one with the M3 chip, we cannot visually distinguish them from each other, but in terms of hardware, we can only distinguish them with regard to the capabilities of the chip, which brings with it another new feature in the form of Wi-Fi 6E support, while previous machines only have support for Wi-Fi 6.
+The M2 MacBooky Air they have Bluetooth 5.3, only the M1 model has only Bluetooth 5.0.

-The new generation actually offers only two (and a half) novelties.
-One is improved directional beamforming microphones and voice isolation and wide spectrum modes with improved voice intelligibility for both audio and video calls.
-The second is support for up to two external displays, if you have the MacBook lid closed.
+The new generation actually offers only two (and a half) new features.
+One is improved microphones with directional beamforming and voice isolation and wide-spectrum modes with improved voice intelligibility during audio and video calls.
+The second is support for up to two external displays, but if you have a lid MacBookwhen closed.
 In the previous generation, there was support for only one display with a resolution of 6K at 60 Hz.
-That half improvement is finally anodizing the surface of the dark ink paint so it doesn't stick to as many fingerprints.
+The half-improvement is finally the anodization of the surface of a dark inky color so that it does not stick to so many fingerprints.

 It's about performance

 Apple does not compare the news with the M2 chip too much, but puts them directly against the M1 chip.
-It makes sense, after all, because owners of the 2nd generation of the chip Apple Silicon actually has no reason to switch to the new product.
-The M3 MacBook Air is thus up to 60% faster than the model with the M1 chip, but at the same time 13x faster than the chip with an Intel processor.
-But with the introduction of the M3 chip Apple stated that its base configuration is 30% faster than the M2 chip and up to 50% faster than the M1 chip.
+It makes sense, after all, because owners of the 2nd generation of the chip Apple Silicon they don't really have any reasons to switch to the new model.
+M3 MacBook Air It is up to 60% faster than the model with the M1 chip, but at the same time 13x faster than the chip with the Intel processor.
+With the introduction of the M3 chip, however Apple stated that its base configuration is 30% faster than the M2 chip and up to 50% faster than the M1 chip.
 Where did the 10% come from is the question.

-It is with performance in mind that you will probably think about upgrading most often.
-However, it is true that even the M1 chip is still quite capable of handling all the work you prepare for it.
-The machine from 2020 does not need to be thrown into the nettles just yet.
-It is true, however, that the M1 MacBook Air has already outlived its design.
-We have here a new language that is modern, pleasant and useful.
-However, the upgrade may only be worth it if your 2020 machine is already running out of battery or its lifespan is decreasing.
+Performance is probably the reason you'll be most likely to consider upgrading.
+However, the M1 chip is still quite capable of handling any workload you throw at it.
+So there's no need to throw a 2020 machine into the trash just yet.
+However, the M1 is still capable of handling any workload you throw at it.
+MacBook Air is already outdated in its design.
+Here we have a new language that is modern, attractive and purposeful.
+However, the upgrade is only worth it if the battery on your 2020 machine is "going out" or its lifespan is decreasing.

-Instead of requiring a service, you get not only an evolutionary shift in the performance and appearance of the device (with MagSafe charging), but also a larger display with 100 nits higher brightness, a 1080p camera instead of the 720p one, a substantially improved microphone and speaker system, and the aforementioned Bluetooth 5.3.
-So if you were to upgrade to the M3 MacBook Air from the one with the M1 chip, that's up to you.
+Instead of needing service, you will not only get an evolutionary shift in the performance and appearance of the device (with MagSafe charging), but also a larger display with 100 nits of brightness higher, a 1080p camera instead of the 720p one, a significantly improved microphone and speaker system, and the aforementioned Bluetooth 5.3.
+So if you were to switch to the M3 MacBook Air of which with the M1 chip, it's up to you.
 However, if you still own a chip with an Intel processor, an upgrade is definitely recommended.
-You will only save yourself from prolonging your suffering.
-The future at Apple is in his Apple Silicon chips and Intel processors are a thing of the past that the company would rather forget.
+You'll only save yourself from prolonging the suffering.
+The future of Applu is in his Apple Silicon Intel chips and processors are a thing of the past that the company would rather forget.

 .